Supporting Gerard to get a job

-In October 2016, George approached YES Project partners Flying Fish for help after his brother advised him of upcoming vacancies at a local fencing firm.
+In October 2016, Gerard approached YES Project partners Flying Fish for help after his brother advised him of upcoming vacancies at a local fencing firm.

-The placement went well, with George scoring excellent in all areas including attendance, time keeping, communication and team work.
+The placement went well, with Gerard scoring excellent in all areas including attendance, time keeping, communication and team work.
 Cemetery manager, Sam Whitfield commented

-“We are all very happy with the level of commitment shown by George.
+“We are all very happy with the level of commitment shown by Gerard.
 He would be an asset to any potential employer”.

 “I’m grateful for the support I received to get my CSCS Card.
 Without this I wouldn’t have got my job.
 I’m really enjoying my work, I get to travel around the UK and my employer is going to put me through my NVQ to become a skilled worker”